IBMStreams/streamsx.opencv/README.md

 ### streamsx.opencv

-The [OpenCV toolkit for IBM Streams](https://github.com/IBMStreams/streamsx.opencv) allows applications to ingest and process images with the [OpenCV library](http://opencv.org/).
+The [OpenCV toolkit for IBM Streams](https://github.com/IBMStreams/streamsx.opencv) allows applications to ingest and process images with the [OpenCV (Open Computer Vision)](http://opencv.org/) library.

 For information about the toolkit, please see [http://ibmstreams.github.io/streamsx.opencv/](http://ibmstreams.github.io/streamsx.opencv/).